patrick-smael/ESP-IR/README.md

 # ESP-IR
-Simple NodeMCU Project to control a HDMI switch using web requests...<br>
+Simple NodeMCU project to control a HDMI Switch using Web Requests...<br>
-With the ESP8266 we can read and transmit infrared (IR) signals over WiFi web requests to imitate the remote of the HDMI switch
+With the ESP8266 we can read and transmit Infrared (IR) signals over WiFi Web Requests to imitate the remote of the HDMIs Switch

 What you need:
 1) NodeMCU
 2) Tealkoo HDMI Switch 5 IN & 1 OUT
-3) IR transmitter & receiver
+3) IR Transmitter & Receiver
 4) Resistors
-5) jumper wires
+5) Jumper Wires